Lochlanna/nexusq/README.md

 Development of Nexusq has been a personal learning project and there are no guarantees that it is correct.

-## Why use Nexusq?

-* You need multiple producers and or multiple consumers of the same data
-* You need all consumers to see **all** of the messages.
-* You need both async and blocking access to the same channel.

-## Why not use Nexusq?

-* Gemino uses unsafe and may exhibit undefined behaviour that I haven't seen or found yet.

 # Benchmarks
 *Coming soon*